MaxDesiatov/CloudyCider/README.md

 ### How to run

-- Add keys `accessKeyId` and `secretAccessKey` to CloudyCider Scheme Environment Variables.
+- Add an aws user with read access to EC2 keys `accessKeyId` and `secretAccessKey` to the CloudyCider Scheme Environment Variables.
-- Run app
+- Run the app